BarbzCodez/BarbzCodez/README.md

 #### Check your settings

-- If you just clicked on generate page, give it a minute, it takes Github Pages some time to build your page.
+- If you just clicked on generate page; give it a minute.
+It takes Github Pages some time to build your page.
 If it says that your site is live.
-- Your Branch should say main.root
+- Your Branch should say `main/root`

 ![successful settings](/images/FAQ1_settings.gif)